-Review of regulatory arrangements for embedded networks – In January 2019 we published a comprehensive package of law and rule changes to strengthen protections and improve access to competitive offers for embedded network customers.
-A final report is due in May 2019.
+Review of regulatory arrangements for embedded networks – In June 2019 we published a comprehensive package of law and rule changes to give embedded network customers access to the same rights, protections and prices as customers who are directly connected to the grid.
 This follows our 2017 review of the protections for the expanding number of electricity customers who live and work in embedded networks like green commercial precincts and apartment blocks, shopping centres and caravan parks.
-These customers purchase power from an embedded network provider instead of buying direct from electricity retailers.
-The review found that many embedded network customers are not receiving better prices and are less able to change supplier if they are unhappy.

 Residential electricity price trends - The AEMC reports annually on price trends, looking at what is driving changes in household electricity bills.
 Understanding these drivers can help identify appropriate policies that enable the ongoing supply of reliable, secure energy at the best price for consumers.The 2018 Price Trends report was published in December.